 Start With A Plan.

-First sit with your child and discuss some goals that they can try to achieve during the month.
-Make sure you guide them towards a goal that they would like to achieve, rather than a goal you are setting for them.
+Firstly, sit with your child and discuss some goals that they can try to achieve during the month.
+Try to guide them towards a goal that they would like to achieve, rather than a goal you are setting for them.

 By letting your child choose their own goals, they are more likely to want to achieve them.
 Doing this will also help them feel a greater sense of accomplishment when the goal is reached.

 After the goals have been set, work out what tasks are needed to achieve the goal.
 Keep in mind that children find challenges much more appealing than tasks they have to do.

 Encourage your child to get the most out of the month by setting a challenge or two to reach a particular goal.
 For instance, perform at least 1 good deed from a list each day, or practise a line from a surah a day.

 Younger children can set a small challenge each day, such as helping out at home or saying something nice to someone.

 Older children can set challenges like learning a new dua or short surah, listening to Quran every night or fasting for short periods.
 It’s best for children to wait until they’re at least school aged before they start fasting.
 Remember to ensure fasting is appropriate for the age of the child eg. for 1hr or skipping a snack.

 The journal can be added to each year or start a collection with a new journal for every Ramadan.
-It’s great for children to be able to look back and reflect on these and see how far they’ve come.
+It’s great for kids to be able to look back and reflect on these and see how far they’ve come.

 I should probably also mention that you’ll also get so much more out of Ramadan if you have a plan as well!